Stonebound/nodebb-widget-teamspeak/README.md

 ##Installation

-Two options:

- 1. Install the plugin through the ACP (if it ever gets added to the list *cough cough*)
- 2. Run `npm install nodebb-widget-teamspeak` in the root directory of the NodeBB install
+Run `npm install phit/nodebb-widget-teamspeak` in the root directory of the NodeBB install

 Don't forget to restart after installing the plugin.
 After installing, a new Teamspeak widget should appear next to the rest